smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 where ZEPTOVM_OP_POPREPLIES is a 1-byte opcode (NB: it is the same as ZEPTOVM_OP_POPREPLIES in Level Tiny), and N-REPLIES is an Encoded-Unsigned-Int<max=2> field, which MUST be 0 for Zepto VM-One (other values are allowed for Zepto VM-Tiny and above, as described below).
 If N-REPLIES is not 0 for Zepto VM-One POPREPLIES instruction, Zepto VM will issue a ZEPTOVM_INVALIDPARAMETER exception. \|POPREPLIES\|0\| means “remove all replies currently in reply buffer”.

-NB: Zepto VM-One implements POPREPLIES instruction only partially (for N-REPLIES=0); Zepto VM-Tiny supports other values as described below, and behavior for N-REPLIES=0 which is supported by both Zepto VM-One and Zepto VM-Tiny is consistent for any Zepto VM implementation.
+NB: Zepto VM-One implements POPREPLIES instruction only partially (for N-REPLIES=0); Zepto VM-Tiny and above support other values as described below, and behavior for N-REPLIES=0 which is supported by all Zepto VM levels, is exactly the same regardless of level.

 **\| ZEPTOVM_OP_EXIT \| REPLY-FLAGS-AND-FORCED-PADDING-FLAG \| (opt) FORCED-PADDING-TO \|**